jguffey/enterprise-stack/README.md

 # Running

-to Run in production: `docker-compose up --build`.
+to Run in production:
+- `cd docker && docker-compose up --build`.
+- `docker-compose start`
+- `docker-compose logs -f`

+to stop:
+- `docker-compose down`

+# Debugging

+To attach to any running container, try
+`docker exec -it {id} /bin/bash` where {id} is replaced with your running container

 ## Tree